amsliu/amsliu.github.io/index.md

 <a href="https://drive.google.com/file/d/15quMCIBtmGGdItx4joD2IG5SlSXQ5ojA/view?usp=sharing" target="_blank">Amson Liu's Resume</a>
 <br>

-🔍 Seeking: Technical Writing/ Cloud Computing/ Content Development/ Instructional Design
+🔍 Seeking: Technical Writer/ Technical Editor/ Content Developer/ Content Designer

 About Me:

-• Currently working as a technical writer at Aquent for Microsoft (contract) on a variety of support and end user documentation.<br>
+• Most recently working as a technical writer at Aquent for Microsoft (contract) on a variety of support and end user documentation.<br>
 • 2+ years of technical writing experience as a Content Developer for Microsoft Entra (Azure AD) products such as PIM and Access Reviews.<br>
 • 1+ years of support engineering experience with the Azure Enterprise (EA) subscriptions and billing support team.<br>
 • Microsoft Certified in Azure Fundamentals (AZ-900).<br>